 Economic Risk Definition

-Economic Risk is referred to as the risk exposure of an investment made in a foreign country due to changes in the business conditions or adverse effect of macroeconomic factor like government policies or collapse of the current government and major swing in the exchange rates.
+Economic risk is referred to as the risk exposure of an investment made in a foreign country due to changes in the business conditions or adverse effect of macroeconomic factors like government policies or collapse of the current government and significant swing in the exchange rates.

 Types of Economic Risk

-There are many factors that can be a cause of economic risk, although the risks mentioned below are not an exhaustive one.
-The following are types of economic risk.
+Many factors can be a cause of economic risk, although the chances mentioned below are not an exhaustive one.
+The following are types of Financial Risk.

 #1 – Sovereign Risk

-This type of economic risk is one of the most important risks that can have a direct impact on the investment since the repercussions arising out of these risks can trigger other risks that are related to the business.
-Sovereign risk is the risk that a government cannot repay its debt and default on its payments.
+This type of economic risk is one of the most critical risks that can have a direct impact on the investment since the repercussions arising out of these risks can trigger other troubles that are related to the business.
+Sovereign Risk is the risk that a government cannot repay its debt and default on its payments.
 When a government becomes bankrupt, it directly impacts the businesses in the country.
-Sovereign risk is not limited to a government defaulting but also includes the political unrest and change in the policies made by the government.
-A change in government policies can impact the exchange rate which might impact the business transactions, resulting in a loss where the business was actually supposed to make a profit.
+Sovereign Risk is not limited to a government defaulting but also includes the political unrest and change in the policies made by the government.
+A change in government policies can impact the exchange rate, which might affect the business transactions, resulting in a loss where the business was supposed to make a profit.

 4.6 (319 ratings) 1 Course | 3+ Hours | Full Lifetime Access | Certificate of Completion

-The government had to levy increased taxes and reduce the facilities provided to its citizens, which triggered an outrage in the country.
+The government had to levy increased taxes and reduce the facilities provided to its citizens, which triggered an outrage.
 The crisis not only disturbed the wellbeing of the local people but also impacted international trade.
-It brought the turmoil under control by negotiating 50% haircut for its existing debts owed and by new loans provided by European banks.
+It brought the turmoil under control by negotiating a 50% haircut for its existing debts owed and by new loans provided by European banks.

 #2 – Unexpected Swing in Exchange Rate

 This type of sovereign risk is the risk if the market moves drastically to impact the exchange rate.
-When the market moves considerably, it impacts international trade.
-This can be due to speculation or due to the news that can cause a fall in the demand for a particular product or currency.
+When the market moves considerably, it affects international trade.
+This can be due to speculation or the news that can cause a fall in demand for a particular product or currency.
 Oil prices can significantly impact the market movement of other traded products.
 As mentioned above, government policies can also result in a dip or hike in the market movement.
 Change in inflation, interest rates, import-export duties, and taxes also impact the exchange rate.
-Since this has a direct impact on trade, exchange rates risk seeming to be a major economic risk.
+Since this directly impacts trade, exchange rates risk seeming to be a significant economic risk.

-A US microchip manufacturer imports electrical circuits from a Chinese manufacturer places an order for CNY 300,000 today and agrees to pay after 90 days.
-At the current market price, it would be roughly $43,652 which is CNY 6.87 per dollar.
-If the market price for yen moves above 6.87, the payment to be made will be above $43,652 whereas if the market price for yen moves below 6.87, the payment to be made will fall below $43,652.
+A US microchip manufacturer imports electrical circuits from a Chinese manufacturer places an order for CNY 300,000 today, and agrees to pay after 90 days.
+At the current market price, it would be roughly $43,652, which is CNY 6.87 per dollar.
+If the market price for yen moves above 6.87, the payment to be made will be above $43,652, whereas if the market price for yen moves below 6.87, the cost to be made will fall below $43,652.

 #3 – Credit Risk

 In 2016, Invexstar Capital Management failed to make payments for the trades it had done.
-The company’s sole trader only settled those trades which were profitable for his company and refused to make payments for any of the trades that were loss-making.
+The company’s sole trader only settled those trades which were profitable for his company and refused to make payments for any of the loss-making transactions.
 This resulted in a chain reaction of losses for the banks dealing with an investor.
 Market-making banks were impacted economically, which summed up to £120 million.
-This rogue trading caused regulatory repercussions and also resulted in traders from the banks being sacked for inadequate KYC checks being done for the clients.
+This rogue trading caused regulatory repercussions and also resulted in traders from the banks being sacked for bad KYC checks being done for the clients.

-The impact of counterparty default might result in a collapse in the whole market that can cause market conditions to worsen and stricter trade laws being implemented to curb such payment defaults.
+The impact of counterparty default might result in a collapse in the whole market, causing market conditions to worsen and stricter trade laws being implemented to curb such payment defaults.

 Some disadvantages are: